February 20th Equality Salon

 Local Nonprofits in a Global City

-Join the National Woman’s Party on Tuesday, February 20 at 6pm at the Belmont-Paul Women’s Equality National Monument for a conversation with the leaders behind the DC Rape Crisis Center, Friends of Guest House, and the Domestic Violence Legal Empowerment and Appeals Project as we discuss the barriers to running a successful, women-centered nonprofit in the nation’s capital and the strategies, tactics, and best practices for serving the local communities of Washington, DC, Northern Virginia, and Maryland.
+Join the National Woman’s Party on Tuesday, February 20 at 6pm at the Belmont-Paul Women’s Equality National Monument for a conversation with the leaders behind the DC Rape Crisis Center, Friends of Guest House, the Domestic Violence Legal Empowerment and Appeals Project, and A-SPAN as we discuss the barriers to running a successful, women-centered nonprofit in the nation’s capital and the strategies, tactics, and best practices for serving the local communities of Washington, DC, Northern Virginia, and Maryland.

 In a city dominated by national politics and international aid groups, Washington, DC’s women-centered nonprofits work to build, foster, and heal the communities in our region by providing services that reduce and eliminate the many barriers women continue to face to economic and social equality.
 By demanding that the region’s women have the basic right to dignity and safety, these unique, vital, and all-too often overlooked and undervalued nonprofits serve and uplift the women who call the nation’s capital home.